enhoshen/technical-difficulties/editor/vim-nvim/tips.md

 ## cmdline-special and expand

-Looking at `:help gx` we find that file name under cursor has something to do with <cfile>.
+Looking at `:help gx` we find that file name under cursor has something to do with `<cfile>`.
 These special character will be expanded

 - when file name are to be expected in ex command
-- when used in function `expand`, like `expand("<cfile>")` let's put cursor under a url like https://www.google.com and type:
+- when used in function `expand`, like `expand("<cfile>")` let's put cursor under a URL like https://www.google.com and type:

 ```vimscript
 :echo expand("<cfile")
 ```

-and the url will be printed.
+and the URL will be printed.

 ## Lua